Călin Georgescu: TikTok scandal

-Georgescu's campaign used social media, especially TikTok, where his videos had more than 52 million views in a four day period and attracted the attention of younger voters.
-The Romanian Supreme Council of National Defence said that TikTok had given Georgescu "preferential treatment" leading to his "massive exposure".
-TikTok said Georgescu was treated the same as other candidates and "was subject to exactly the same rules and restrictions".
+Georgescu's campaign utilized social media, particularly TikTok, where his videos had more than 52 million views in a four-day period and attracted the attention of younger voters.
+The Romanian Supreme Council of National Defence stated that TikTok had given Georgescu "preferential treatment," leading to his "massive exposure".
+TikTok said Georgescu was treated the same as other candidates and "was subject to exactly the same rules and restrictions."

 On 4 December 2024, Romanian president Klaus Iohannis declassified and published Romanian intelligence agency documents, which stated that Georgescu's growth was "not organic" and was funded and coordinated by a "state actor".
 Iohannis declassified the documents at the request of the intelligence agencies.
 The documents said that Georgescu's advertising campaign slogan "Balance and uprightness" (Note: Also translated as "Balance and integrity" or "Stability and integrity".) was in its methodology identical to an earlier TikTok campaign slogan "Brother near brother" purchased by Russian actors and targeting Ukraine.
 Romanian media said that the person who funded the Georgescu campaign was a right-wing supporter named Eugen Sechila.
-The documents said that the campaign was coordinated through Telegram and Discord channels, where advice was given to participants on how to bypass TikTok security mechanisms, avoid geoblocking and bans for comment spam.
-One involved account "bogpr" identified as registered for a Romanian citizen Bogdan Peșchir, made donations to other TikTok accounts of over €1 million, including €381,000 to accounts directly involved in promoting Georgescu's campaign.
-The South African advertising company FA Agency contacted a number of TikTok influencers and offered €1,000 for promoting Georgescu's videos.
+The documents said that the campaign was coordinated through Telegram and Discord channels, where advice was given to participants on how to bypass TikTok security mechanisms, avoid geoblocking, and bans for comment spam.
+One involved account, "bogpr," identified as registered for a Romanian citizen, Bogdan Peșchir, made donations to other TikTok accounts of over €1 million, including €381,000 to accounts directly involved in promoting Georgescu's campaign.
+The South African advertising company FA Agency contacted numerous TikTok influencers and offered €1,000 for promoting Georgescu's videos.
 In total, over 25,000 accounts were involved in promoting these videos.
-The Constitutional Court annulled the results of the election on 6 December.
+TikTok banned 27,000 fake accounts run by a third-party "fake engagement vendor" that promoted Georgescu and the AUR.
+The Constitutional Court of Romania annulled the results of the election on 6 December.
 It did not provide a reason for the cancellation.
-Georgescu's opponent, Elena Lasconi, said, "The constitutional court’s decision is illegal, amoral and crushes the very essence of democracy, voting."
+Georgescu's opponent, Elena Lasconi, said, "The constitutional court's decision is illegal, amoral, and crushes the very essence of democracy, voting."